 INtervju

 Normann Copenhagen was founded in Denmark in 1999 by Jan Andersen and Poul Madsen and has since then evolved into an international design brand rooted in Danish design traditions.
-This year, the company turns 25, a milestone that will be celebrated with a big exhibition during 3 Days of Design, which Bolon is proud to sponsor with flooring.
+This year, the company turns 25, a milestone that was celebrated with a big exhibition during 3 Days of Design, which Bolon was proud to sponsor with flooring.
+We spoke to Poul Madsen about great design, the power of collaboration, and love for colour.

 This year Normann Copenhagen is turning 25.
 How has the brand vision evolved during these years?